Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Proposed Algorithm: FedLin

 \section{Proposed Algorithm: \texttt{FedLin}}

-In this section, we will develop our proposed algorithm \texttt{FedLin}, formally described in Algorithm \ref{algo:Main}. \texttt{FedLin} is initialized from a common global iterate $\bar{x}_1\in\mathbb{R}^{d}$.
+In this section, we develop our proposed algorithm \texttt{FedLin}, formally described in Algorithm \ref{algo:Main}. \texttt{FedLin} is initialized from a common global iterate $\bar{x}_1\in\mathbb{R}^{d}$.
 For simplicity, we assume that $g_1 = \nabla f(\bar{x}_1)$, i.e., every client has access to the true gradient of $f(\cdot)$ initially; we can allow $g_1$ to be arbitrary as well without affecting the convergence guarantees.
 Complying with the structure of existing federated learning algorithms, \texttt{FedLin} proceeds in rounds $t\in\{1,\ldots,T\}$.
-In each round $t$, starting from a common global model $\bar{x}_t$, each client $i$ performs $\tau_i$ local training steps in parallel, as per line 5 of Algorithm \ref{algo:Main}.\footnote{Recall that $x^{(t)}_{i,\ell}$ denotes client $i$'s estimate of the model at the $\ell$-th local iteration within the $t$-th round, where $\ell\in\{0,\ldots,\tau_i-1\}.$ We use $\bar{x}_t=1/m\sum_{i\in\mathcal{S}}x^{(t)}_{i,0}$ and $\bar{x}_{t+1}=1/m\sum_{i\in\mathcal{S}}x^{(t)}_{i,\tau_i}$ to represent the global estimate of the model at the beginning, and at the end of round $t$, respectively.} There are two key features of our local update rule: \textit{exploiting past gradients} to account for objective heterogeneity, and \textit{client-specific step-sizes} to tackle systems heterogeneity.
-We now discuss each of these features.
+In each round $t$, starting from a common global model $\bar{x}_t$, each client $i$ performs $\tau_i$ local training steps in parallel, as per line 5 of Algorithm \ref{algo:Main}.\footnote{Recall that $x^{(t)}_{i,\ell}$ denotes client $i$'s estimate of the model at the $\ell$-th local iteration within the $t$-th round, where $\ell\in\{0,\ldots,\tau_i-1\}.$ We use $\bar{x}_t=1/m\sum_{i\in\mathcal{S}}x^{(t)}_{i,0}$ and $\bar{x}_{t+1}=1/m\sum_{i\in\mathcal{S}}x^{(t)}_{i,\tau_i}$ to represent the global estimate of the model at the beginning, and at the end of round $t$, respectively.} The key features of our local update rule are as follows: \textit{exploiting past gradients} to account for objective heterogeneity, using \textit{client-specific step-sizes} to tackle systems heterogeneity, and employing \textit{error-feedback} to account for gradient sparsification.
+We now discuss each of these features in detail.